MicrosoftDocs/architecture-center/docs/data-science-process/overview-content.md

 **Cost efficiency**: Cloud databases often operate on a pay-as-you-go model, which can be more cost-effective than maintaining on-premises database systems.
 This pricing flexibility lets organizations manage their budgets effectively, paying only for the storage and computing resources that they use.

-**Automatic Backups and Disaster Recovery**: Cloud databases provide automatic backup and disaster recovery solutions.
+**Automatic backups and disaster recovery**: Cloud databases provide automatic backup and disaster recovery solutions.
 These solutions help ensure your data isn't lost if hardware failures, accidental deletions, or other disasters occur.
 Reliability is crucial for maintaining data continuity and integrity in data science projects.

 **Real-time data processing**: Many cloud databases support real-time data processing and analytics, which is essential for data science tasks that require the most current information.
 This capability helps data scientists make timely decisions based on the latest data available.